Buni

-Lying near the foothills of the Buni Zom, Buni is located in proximity to glacial lakes due to which the town has faced floodings various times.
+Lying near the foothills of the Buni Zom, Buni is near glacial lakes, due to which the town has faced floodings various times.
 Through the glacial melting followed by heavy monsoon rainfalls, the region was severely affected by the floods during August 2024.

 Demography

 The residents of Buni are primarily Kho people (also known as Chitralis), who speak Khowar, a language widely spoken and understood throughout the Chitral region.
 Urdu, the national language of Pakistan, is also commonly spoken and understood.
 The population comprises both Ismaili and Sunni Muslims.

 Climate

 The climate is considered to be a local Mediterranean climate.
 During the year, there is abundant rainfall.
 This climate is considered to be Csa to the Köppen-Geiger climate classification.
 The average annual temperature in Buni is 15.6 °C. About 418 mm of precipitation falls annually.